evkx/evkx.github.io/content/models/renault/5/5_E-Tech_52kWh_150hp/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the standard onboard charger supports up to 7.2 KW charging.
-As a result, you can charge the battery 0-100% from home in about 7 hours and 13 minutes.
+The standard onboard charger supports up to 7.2 kW for Level 1 and Level 2 AC charging.
+This allows you to fully charge the battery from 0 to 100% in approximately 7 hours and 13 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/renault/5/5_e-tech_52kwh_150hp/charging_1_st.jpg" title="Renault 5 E-Tech 52kWh 150hp" width="3000" height="1688"  >}}